-Budgeted cost: £ 33,085
+Budgeted cost: £ 25,000

-Activity Evidence that supports this approach Challenge number(s) addressed addressed

-Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills, e.g. Talkboost, NELI, and provision of release time, training and ongoing CPD Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 4 for staff delivering the programme Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills, e.g. Talkboost, NELI, and provision of release time, training and ongoing CPD for Oral language interventions can have a positive impact on pupils' language skills.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 4 staff delivering the programme Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Engaging with the National Tutoring Programme to provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-An academic mentor on a full time basis and two tutors employed on a part term basis 0.1 each.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4

-Individual pupils accessing Catch up literacy to accelerate reading progress for targeted pupils who are not progressing in line with expectation from starting points.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4 Individual pupils accessing Catch up literacy to accelerate reading progress for targeted pupils who are not progressing in line with expectation from starting points.
 A significant number of these pupils will be disadvantaged.
 Catch up literacy has a proven record of success in our school over the last three years.
-2 --- --- ---
+2